Seahawks preseason schedule set: Visits to Chargers, Raiders on tap for Seattle

 Only one game has a set date — a home game in week three against the Chiefs on Aug.
 25 at 5 .m. that will be televised on CBS and according to Pro Football Talk could serve as the television debut for Tony Romo.
 Dates and times for the other three games will be set later.

-Seattle will be the visiting team in what will be the Chargers’ first game in their temporary home — the 30,000-seat StubHub Center — after the team moved from San Diego.
+Seattle will be the visiting team in what will be the Chargers’ first game in their temporary home — the 30,000-seat StubHub Center in Carson — after the team moved from San Diego.
 The Chargers will play two seasons there before moving to a new stadium in Inglewood.
 Week one games will be played anywhere from Aug.
 10-14.

 Most Read Stories